mslinn/config/README.md

 }.toSeq

 // manually create entries in referencedRepos for transitive dependencies not found by the resolvers that were
-// automatically set up, because SbtProjectConfig does not walk through the Ivy cache Seq( V("antiXml"), V("liftJson") )
+// automatically set up, because `SbtProjectConfig` does not walk the Ivy cache Seq( V("antiXml"), V("liftJson") )

 // alternatively, if you prefer to specify resolvers manually: